UMCarpentries/intro-curriculum-r/setup.md

 the Applications folder and an icon for the RStudio app.
 Drag the RStudio icon into the Applications folder.

-### Download the data and validation scripts

-Get the zip file.
-Save to Desktop and unzip, will create a new folder called `un-report`.

-TODO:  Create the zip file, add URL and other instructions.

 ## Linux

 ### Installing R